PXZUpLUK/Reforestation/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.